jmjjg/cakephp-translator/README.md

 The translatorClass needs to implement the Translator\Utility\TranslatorInterface.
 Default: '\\Translator\\Utility\\Translator'

+#### cache
+Wether or not to use merged translations caching.
+Default: true

 #### events

 To get the translations available anywhere in the controller and in the